uic-library/Python_Intro/_episodes/08Dictionaries.md

 ## What are Dictionaries?
-A dictionary is a datatype that stores data in key value pairs.The key and value have a colon between them(:) and the key:value pairs are seperated by "," It is ordered*, changeable and do not allow duplicates.
+A dictionary is a datatype that stores data in key value pairs.
+The key and value have a colon between them(:) and the key:value pairs are seperated by "," It is ordered*, changeable and do not allow duplicates.

 ## Creating a Dictionary
 We create a dictionary using curly({}) brackets.